 Premiums paid by your employer.
-If your employer or your former employer pays the total cost of your medical insurance plan and your employer's contributions are not included in your income, you must report all of your excess reimbursement as other income.
+If your employer or your former employer pays the total cost of your medical insurance plan and your employer's contributions are not

 More than one policy.
 If you are covered under more than one policy, the cost of at least one of which is paid by both you and your employer, you must first divide the medical expenses among the policies to figure the excess reimbursement from each policy.
 Then divide the policy costs to figure the part of any excess reimbursement that is from your employer's contribution.
 Any excess reimbursement that is due to your employer's contributions is includible in your income.